 Flashback to Arafah

-When I was blessed to go to Hajj around twenty-five years ago, the days we spent in Makkah and Madinah were truly amazing, but the Day of Arafah was something else.
+When I was blessed to go to Hajj thirty years ago, the days we spent in Makkah and Madinah were truly amazing, but the Day of Arafah was something else.

 The crowds were everywhere and the scene truly reminded me of the Day of Judgment, especially with the heat of the month of June.

 But the feelings were beyond description, especially during the last hours before sunset when everybody was making du’a.

 The whole place felt surrounded by angels, and millions of Muslims were praying for Allah’s forgiveness and for their needs with tears everywhere.

 If one needed a wakeup call to return to Allah’s Path, this was it: an amazing turning point on the journey of life we are going through, that reminds us of the last journey to Allah that will take place on the Day of Judgment.

 But it was also a day of hope, as pilgrims left Arafah trusting that Allah would answer their prayers as He promised.